30 BCPTA CEs + 6 hours of group consultation

 Module 6 - The Practical Stuff

-1. Explore having parents in the playroom
+1. Explore having parents in the playroom during play therapy trainings.

-2. Learn about the role of parents in the therapeutic process
+2. Learn about the role of parents in the therapeutic process.

-3. Learn how to set realistic goals in play therapy
+3. Learn how to set realistic goals in play therapy.

-4. Learn about the intake process
+4. Learn about the intake process.

 a.
 Note taking